shoelace-style/localize/README.md

 ## Advantages

 - Extremely lightweight
-	- ~2.7 KB compared to ~33 KB for i18next (without translations; minified, not gzipped)
+	- ~2.7 KB compared to ~33 KB for i18next (both without translations; both minified, not gzipped)
 - Uses existing platform features
 - Supports simple terms, plurals, and complex translations
 	- Fun fact: some languages have [six plural forms](https://lingohub.com/blog/2019/02/pluralization) and this will support that